bollaking/node-red-contrib-pgproc/README.md

-# Node-Red-Contrib-Emotiv
+# Node-Red-Contrib-pgproc

-Node-Red node for Emotiv's Cortex API.
+Node-Red node for in database processing.

 ### Status